jinxin-wang/GeSA/workflow/rules/Mutect2/TumorOnly/README.md

 The "Filter_By_Orientation_Bias_tumor_only" rule is designed to filter variant calls from the Mutect2 tumor-only analysis based on orientation bias.
 Orientation bias refers to the tendency of certain sequencing technologies to produce systematic errors in the form of strand-specific biases.

 - input files :
+Mutect2_vcf:This file contains the variant calls that have passed the filtering criteria applied in the previous step.

+Mutect2_idx: This file is used for efficient retrieval of specific variants from the VCF file.

+pre_adapter_detail_metrics: This file likely contains detailed metrics and information about the sequencing artifacts, including orientation bias.
 ```
         Mutect2_vcf = "Mutect2_T/{tsample}_tumor_only_filtered_T.vcf.gz",
         Mutect2_idx = "Mutect2_T/{tsample}_tumor_only_filtered_T.vcf.gz.tbi",
         pre_adapter_detail_metrics = "collect_Sequencing_Artifact_Metrics/{tsample}_artifact.pre_adapter_detail_metrics.txt"
 ```
 - output files :
+filtered_vcf: The file contains the variant calls that have undergone additional filtering based on orientation bias.
+The VCF file is compressed in the gzip format (".vcf.gz").

+filtered_vcf_index:The index file is used for quick retrieval of specific variants from the VCF file.

 ```
         filtered_vcf       = "Mutect2_T/{tsample}_tumor_only_twicefiltered_T.vcf.gz",